 - 1. Degree, major or primary field of study for baccalaureate, master's, and doctoral level programs (BA, BS, MA, MS, Ph.D, and named degrees); - 2.
 Emphases, major or primary field of study within the bachelor of applied science (BAS); - 3.
 Primary field of study within an associate of arts, an associate of science, and an associate of business (AA, AS, and AB); - 4.
 Primary field of study within an associate of applied science (AAS); - 5.
 Emphases, concentration, or options that are converted into a major; - 6.
 School or college; - 7.
 Organizational unit, center, or institute; - 8.
 Name change to a degree, major or primary field of study accompanied by a significant change in curriculum; - 9.
 Degree-type change to a major or primary field of study (e.g., a BAS to a BA); - 10.
 Name change to a school, or college that is the result of a significant reorganization of existing units, consolidation, or change in mission; - 11.
 Name change to an organizational unit, center, or institute that is the result of a significant reorganization of existing units, consolidation, or change in mission; - 12.
-Deletion of any degree, major, primary field of study, school or college, center, institute or other organizational unit; and - 13.
+Elimination of any degree, major, primary field of study, school or college, center, institute or other organizational unit; and - 13.
 Deactivation of a previously approved degree, major or primary field of study that an institution wishes to place on hold.
+A deactivated program will be considered formally eliminated five years after the effective date of the deactivation.